 Please contact the Ashland County Food Bank.

-Volunteer Service Time Off Policy
+AU Volunteer Service Time Off Policy

 We have established the Volunteer Service Time Off policy to give Ashland University staff an opportunity for community volunteering that is meaningful, purposeful and helpful to those in need.
 It also enriches and inspires the staff members who participate.
 We hope to support our university’s goal of enhancing community engagement and to serve the community in which we live and work.